skalenetwork/documentation/validators/schain-upgrade.md

 1. Validators need to update docker-compose version on their machines to 1.27.4, because we started using new docker-compose syntax (cpu_shares functionality in particular).
 2. Validators need to remove .skale/node_data/skale.db before skale node update , because we updated db schema and until we have the migration ready we need to fast through this step by removing the folder.
 3. Resource allocation file should be re-created on all nodes - this should be done automatically during node update :
-    Why resource allocation should be updated?
+    - Why resource allocation should be updated?
-        i.
-In this update, we’re adding CPU and memory limits for the IMA container (this will also affect sChain container allocation) ii.
-We’re changing the approach to estimating available memory on the machine iii.
-The resource allocation file generation procedure and structure were revised
+      - In this update, we’re adding CPU and memory limits for the IMA container (this will also affect sChain container allocation)
+      - We’re changing the approach to estimating available memory on the machine
+      - The resource allocation file generation procedure and structure were revised

 **Note:** If DISK_MOUNTPOINT was changed in .env it’s required to do skale resources-allocation generate before update.